 Gather your materials.
-You will need some green and while candies, a foil Santa or snowman, and foil Christmas tree.
-I got all of our stuff at Target but you can find them on Amazon ( these are affiliate links) here : Santa, Snowman .
-You will also need some double stick tape, a mason jar , and some baker’s twine ( dollar spot at Target… go now!
+You will need some green and white candies, a foil Santa or snowman, and foil Christmas tree.
+I got all of our stuff at Target but you can find them on Amazon here: Santa, Snowman (affiliate links).
+You will also need some double stick tape, a mason jar, and some baker’s twine (dollar spot at Target… go now!
 No they didn’t pay me to say that I just love Target something fierce).

 Pop the lid on and tie some baker’s twine around the top.
 Seriously these are so easy and so cute!
 Also in the days since my kids have made these and they haven’t asked once for a candy.
 I think that the lid is a deterrent.
 Their gingerbread houses they made at the gym didn’t last nearly that long.
 Maybe they are sneaking them when I am not looking but I don’t think so.